-TigerVPN's results in our speed tests got off to a reasonable start, with our nearest UK servers achieving 50-60Mbps on a 75Mbps connection.
+TigerVPN's results in our speed tests got off to a reasonable start, with our nearest UK servers averaging 65Mbps on a 75Mbps connection.

-TigerVPN is easy to use, and it's always good to see a provider which manages its own network.
-The lack of features and weak performance are a concern, though, and overall, it's difficult to see why you should choose TigerVPN ahead of the larger competition.
+TigerVPN is easy to use, but the lack of features and recent app updates are a concern, and we're struggling to see why you should choose TigerVPN ahead of the more capable competition like ExpressVPN.

 - We've also highlighted the best VPNs